Major structure

 The Bachelor of Arts requires the successful completion of 24 subjects (300-points), including at least one major.
 Most students study eight subjects each year (usually four subjects in each semester) for three years full-time, or the part-time equivalent.

-Completing your major
+Completing your studies

 If you are taking Ancient World Studies as a major, you must complete: